kenjinc/projected-impact-model/scripts/cleaning-script.md

 11. generated new columns calculating the proportion of university degrees contributed by bachelor’s, master’s, and doctoral programs

+12. added an identifying column (by year) for joining purposes

 ``` r
 enrollment_data <- as_tibble(read.csv("/Users/kenjinchang/github/projected-impact-model/parent-datasets/enrollment_projections.csv",skip=1)) %>%
   filter(!row_number() %in% c(2)) %>%